rouyng/tncexporter/README.md

 AGW mode is the recommended default because the AGW interface provides "monitoring" functionality that passes both transmitted and received packets to TNC exporter for metrics collection.
 The KISS interface will only pass received packets, so TNC exporter running in KISS mode will not collect metrics for transmitted packets.

 ### Configuring distance metrics
-If you want distance metrics, add your TNC's latitude and longitude as follows (S latitudes and W longitudes are negative):
+If you want distance metrics, add your TNC's latitude and longitude in decimal degrees as follows:

 `python -m tncexporter --latitude 40.7484 --longitude -73.9855`

+The above example sets the TNC's position at 40.7484°N, 73.9855°W. South latitudes and west longitudes are entered as negative numbers.
+TNC exporter will now calculate distances of received position packets relative to this location.

 Please note that TNC exporter does not parse APRS compressed format or Mic-E format position reports.
-Only those packets that provide latitude/longitude in plaintext update distance metrics.
+Currently, only those packets that provide latitude/longitude in plaintext update distance metrics.
+Mic-E/compressed position report parsing is planned for a future release.

 ### Testing